NDBCK/Ansluta-Remote-Controller/README.md

 ##Work in progress

 ###Sniffing SPI
-I had a look inside an orginal Ansluta remote, it uses an texas instrument uC ([MSP430G2221](http://www.ti.com/lit/ds/symlink/msp430g2131.pdf)) and an [CC2500](http://www.ti.com/lit/ds/swrs040c/swrs040c.pdf).
+I had a look inside an orginal Ansluta remote, it uses an texas instrument uC ([MSP430G2221](http://www.ti.com/lit/ds/symlink/msp430g2131.pdf)) and an CC2500.
 The CC2500 communicates over an SPI bus to the uC.
 So I've connected a ["Bus Pirate"](http://dangerousprototypes.com/docs/Bus_Pirate_v4_design_overview) to the SPI bus of the uC and sniffed the commands and data packets to the wireless chip.

 ![alt text](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/RemoteSnif.jpg "Sniffing SPI data")

-The settings for the bus pirate were (SPI sniffer):
+The settings for the bus pirate were ([SPI sniffer utility](http://dangerousprototypes.com/docs/Bus_Pirate_binary_SPI_sniffer_utility)):
 Clock Edge= 0, Polarity= 1 RawData= 0

-The sniffed data is in the file: "SPI_DATA.txt"
+The sniffed data is in the file: ["SPI_DATA.txt"](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/SPI_DATA.txt)

 ###Decoding SPI